 You have to try these easy Grilled Pineapple Meatball Skewers!
 A simple dinner recipe that's kid-friendly and on the table in less than 20 minutes!
 It has a wonderful sweet and tangy flavor.

 Summertime is meant for grilling!

-Who doesn’t love the simplicity of eating and entertaining outdoors – we do especially since we did a little patio makeover!
+Who doesn't love the simplicity of eating and entertaining outdoors?
+We do!
 These Hawaiian Meatballs make an easy meal to whip together and throw on the BBQ.

 And they're even quick enough for a weeknight meal!

 This is one of those recipes the kids actually enjoy helping make.
 Kids, big or small, can thread some juicy meatballs and sweet pineapple on a skewer.
 Maybe slurping up a mouthful of pineapple along the way 🙂 These really are the Meatball Skewers for Kids!